 - Admiration List – People I admire and the reasons why.
 In many cases, these are also people who I would like to meet and/or see give a talk/speech/live performance/etc. Update: When I started making these posts, I tried to explain why I’d like to meet the individual in question, but that started to feel awkward and…frankly…I’m not actually trying to meet any of these people, so it’s a moot point.
-I’ve since change my approach and started focusing on simply explaining why I find this person admirable.
+I’ve since changed my approach and started focusing on simply explaining why I find this person admirable.

 - Authors Quoted – A complete alphabetical list of every person quoted on this blog.
 Since this blog contains quotes from a wide variety of mediums, this list also includes the names of illustrators, musicians, song writers and public figures.